-Michael Danel, the secretary general of the World Customs Organization, has said that if terrorism did not exist, counterfeiting would be the most significant criminal act of the early twenty-first century.
+Michael Danel, the Secretary General of the World Customs Organization, has said that if terrorism did not exist, counterfeiting would be the most significant criminal act of the early twenty-first century.

-That’s why it is so important to buy directly from a legitimate manufacturer or from a trusted health practitionerwhenever you can.
+That’s why it is so important to buy directly from a legitimate manufacturer or from a trusted health practitioner whenever you can.
 Read the labels on the pills you buy.
 Call the customer service number and ask a few questions.
 Many companies will only give vague, uneducated answers about the contents of their products and the nature of a product’s manufacturing processes.

 Another way to make a dishonest living is to purchase a genuine product that has expired for pennies on the dollar.
-Change the dates on the package labels, and voila: a cheap “new” product ready to be brought back to market.
+Change the dates on the package labels, and voila: a cheap “new” product ready to be brought back to the market.

 Legitimate supplement companies often have fire sales when they have products that are about to expire.
 The counterfeiters love this as it fits right into their business model.
 They can purchase these legitimate products and package them with counterfeit products and no one is the wiser.

-I have seen this done in a couple ways: The criminals might simply replace the label with a new label and a fictitious expiration date.
+I have seen this done in a couple of ways: The criminals might simply replace the label with a new label and a fictitious expiration date.
 Or, if they received the expired product in raw form (not in the bottle) they will sometimes mix it with counterfeit tablets or capsules.

-Bottom line: If criminals can make a couple bucks on something they will.
+Bottom line: If criminals can make a couple of bucks on something they will.
 It all boils down to money.
-And by purchasing expired, legitimate products they can have “genuine” product on hand if something goes wrong and someone complains.
+And by purchasing expired, legitimate products they can have a “genuine” product on hand if something goes wrong and someone complains.

 Once again, it’s the consumer who will pay the price.